 the belief in and worship of a superhuman controlling power, especially a personal God or gods.

 c.
-A set of beliefs, values, and practices based on the teachings of a spiritual leader.
+A set of beliefs, values and practices based on the teachings of a spiritual leader.

-1. To become religious or devout.
+1. To be a religious or a devotee.

 2. any formal or institutionalized expression of such belief: the Christian religion .

-4. (Roman Catholic Church) chieflyRC Church the way of life determined by the vows of poverty, chastity, and obedience entered upon by monks, friars, and nuns: to enter religion .
+4. (Roman Catholic Church) mainly RC Church the way of life determined by the vows of poverty, chastity and obedience to Those who attend monks, friars and nuns: to enter religion .

 a. the practice of sacred ritual observances